Meal Planning: Is it Possible to Meal Prep AND Eat Intuitively?

 - Plan your grocery list to include staple foods that you find satisfying and enjoyable.
 Include meal components and snack foods that you enjoy right now!

 - Take a look at this list and ask yourself – what other foods can I add to this list to help me round out some meals throughout the week?
 Consider your schedule for the week.
 How much time will you have to cook?
-Will there be some nights you are eating out?
+Will there be some nights you eat out?
 Will you have space for leftovers?
-This can help guide how much food you need to buy
+This can help guide how much food you need to buy.

 Loose meal preparation when you get home

-- I am a big fan of prepping single ingredient foods in a neutral way so that you have the flexibility to repurpose these foods throughout the week
+I am a big fan of prepping single-ingredient foods in a neutral way so that you have the flexibility to repurpose these foods throughout the week, giving yourself permission to ask at the moment, “What do I want to eat?”

 - Chop up vegetables to have them ready for snacks, stir-frys, or bowls

 Looking for more discussion on grocery shopping while on your intuitive eating journey?
-Check out this great podcast episode from fellow non-diet dietitian, Claire Chewning.
+Check out this great podcast episode from fellow non-diet dietitian Claire Chewning.
+Working with a Registered Dietitian who specializes in Intuitive Eating can be a great support as you are finding the right rhythms for YOU!
+Reach out to our team at Health Stand, it would be our joy to support you!

 Want to start eating healthy but don’t know where to start?